 The Director or Director-Elect shall create a detailed budget of anticipated expenses for the coming NAWIC year.
 This budget is to be turned in to the Guardian by August 1st of each year for review by the Fund Trustees and may not exceed available funds.
 Should the Guardian or Trustees question the Director’s budget, a conference call shall be held to explain and agree on the budget.

 Request for reimbursement by the Director shall be submitted first to the NAWIC Office using the reimbursement form provided.
 After refusal from the NAWIC Office, the Director shall submit to the Guardian (1) prepayment of major travel expenses (air fare and lodging); (2) final expense statement with receipts to be filed within thirty (30) days after the expense has been incurred, or within thirty (30) days of denial from the NAWIC Office; (3) expenses incurred anywhere in the North Central Region and not covered by other means.
 Reimbursement shall be limited to any Regional activity expenses that the Director incurs in the performance of her duties such as (1) visits for chapter business meetings and/or special meetings; (2) joint conferences involving the North Central Region other than Forums or Fall Conferences; and (3) other administrative costs if proceeds do not cover reimbursement to the Director.
 Expenses for chapter social functions or events shall not be covered by this Fund, but shall be provided by the hosting chapter.
 Major expenses shall be paid as far as: most suitable transportation, coach airfare or current IRS standards, and most suitable lodging, unless provided by the chapter.
+Notwithstanding the above, no request for reimbursement may be approved until the annual budget has been submitted and approved pursuant to section T(a).

 Reimbursement for the Director to attend an Odd Numbered Out-of-Region Forum prior to the North Central Region’s Forum, when possible, during the Director’s first year as Director only.
 The Forum choice and budget shall be approved by the Guardian and Trustees of the North Central Region Administrative Fund.
 Reimbursement of expenses shall be paid as far as: most suitable transportation, coach airfare or current IRS standards, most suitable lodging and include registration.

-The cost of the website hosting will be paid by the North Central Region Administrative Fund in an amount found to be reasonably priced compared to the current market by the Trustees.
+The cost of the website hosting will be paid by the North Central Region Fund in an amount found to be reasonably priced compared to the current market by the Trustees.

 AWARDS